Purity Ring (band)

 Purity Ring is a Canadian electronic pop band from Edmonton, Alberta, Canada, formed in 2010.
 The band consists of multi-instrumentalist/producer Corin Roddick and vocalist Megan James.
-They released their debut album Shrines in 2012 to critical acclaim, followed by Another Eternity in 2015 and Womb in 2020.
+They released their debut album Shrines in 2012 to critical acclaim, followed by Another Eternity in 2015, Womb in 2020, and Purity Ring in 2025.
 The band released an EP, Graves, on June 3, 2022.

 History

 2010–2013: Formation and Shrines

 The band were originally members of the band Gobble Gobble.
 While on tour with them, Roddick began experimenting with electronic production and beat-making.
 James was asked to sing on a track called "Ungirthed", thus forming Purity Ring.
 The song was released in January 2011.

 On April 3, 2012, it was announced that Purity Ring was signed by record company 4AD worldwide and Last Gang Records in Canada.
 Later the same month the band released their first official single "Obedear", along with the announcement of their debut album, Shrines, which was released on July 24, 2012.
 The album peaked at 32 on the Billboard 200, selling 90,000 copies in the US as of February 2015.
 It was ranked 24th on Pitchfork's staff lists top 50 albums of 2012 and became short listed for the 2013 Polaris Music Prize the following year.
 Later that year, they released a collaboration titled "Belispeak II" with rapper Danny Brown.

 In February, 2013, the band released a cover of Soulja Boy's "Grammy" as a free download in celebration of the opening of their official online store.
 Fan reaction to the release was so strong that it crashed the website servers due to too many requests to download.
 Later that year they released a remix of Lady Gaga's "Applause" for the song's digital remix EP.